cryptsetup-reencrypt - Man Page

 --keyslot-key-size <bits>

 Set label and subsystem description for LUKS2 device.
-The label and subsystem are optional fields and can be later used in udev scripts for triggering user actions once the device marked by these labels is detected.
+These are similar to filesystem labels.
+The label and subsystem are optional fields and can be later used in udev scripts to trigger user actions once the device marked by these labels is detected.

-This option can be used to set specific size of the LUKS2 binary keyslot area (key material is encrypted there).
-The value must be aligned to multiple of 4096 bytes with maximum size 128MB.
-The <size> can be specified with unit suffix (for example 128k).
+This option can be used to set a specific size of the LUKS2 binary keyslot area (key material is encrypted there).
+The value must be aligned to a multiple of 4096 bytes with a maximum size 128MB.
+The <size> can be specified with a unit suffix (for example, 128k).

 --offset, -o <number of 512 byte sectors>